marcellovictorino/marcellovictorino.github.io/_posts/2019-03-19-Creating-your-personal-blog.md

 ## 2) Going further...
 <br>
 ### 2.A) General Customization
-Alright, if you wanted to build your own website, you must have know this time would come!
+Alright, if you wanted to build your own website, you must have known this time would come!
 Here is where things start to get *technical*.
 If you want to follow along the more **Simplistic** approach, just suck it up and follow the next instructions. <br>
 But if you want to stay in wonderland and see how far the rabbit hole goes... bear with me.
 More advanced customizations and template logic will be covered in the next post (wait for Part 2).

 The `_config.yml` file holds general information used to build your personal website.
 Open it with your favorite text editor (i.e. VS Code).
 Most fields are self-explanatory or have some sort of instruction. <br>